Daniel-Manjarrez/DeepLearningProject2/README.md

-# Project 2 | Simple Learning Models for Computer Graphics: Classifiers and Regressors
+# Project 2 | Convolutional Neural Networks & Computer Graphics
  Image manipulation and two player games are common graphics applications.
 In this project, we evaluate the performance of classifiers and regressors on an image segmentation task, and a simple two player game.
 Our single classifier program generates statistical accuracy and